Anharmonic Solutions to the Riccati equation and elliptic modular functions: Abstract

-We obtain a parameterization of the polynomials in terms of a variable $T\in \F$.
-All the possible solutions are of the form
+where $B_{0}$, $B_{1}$, $B_{2}$ are in $\F$.
+Under this condition we obtain a parameterization (depending on the Galois group) of the equations in terms of a variable $T\in \F$: one can put equation \eqref{eq0} in the form

-with numerical coefficients.
-We also give the possible algebraic Galois groups in each case and build explicitly the concerned Riccati equations.
-We then give an example of a degree $3$ irreducible polynomial equation satisfied by certain weight $2$ modular forms (for the subgroup $\Gamma(2)= \{M \in SL(2,\Z), M= \Id\mod 2\}$ of $SL(2,\Z)$), all whose solutions satisfy a same Riccati equation on the differential field $\left(\C(E_2,E_4,E_6),\dfrac{d}{d\tau}\right)$ with $E_i$ the Eisenstein series of weight $i$ respectively.
-These latter solutions are related to a Darboux-Halphen system.
-We then show that in the generic situation, corresponding to when the three solutions of the Darboux-Halphen system are all distinct, these latter satisfy an irreducible degree three polynomial on the differential field $\left(\C(\gamma,\gamma^\prime,\gamma^{\prime\prime}),\dfrac{d}{d\tau}\right)$, with $\gamma$ the generic solution of the Chazy differential equation $\gamma^{\prime\prime\prime}=6\gamma^{\prime\prime}\gamma-9\gamma^{\prime2}$.
-Finally our interest is the following problem: for which potential $q$ does the Riccati equation $\dfrac{du}{dz}+u^2=q$ admit algebraic solutions over the differential field $\C(\wp,\wp^\prime)$.
-In this problem, the approach will be through Darboux polynomials.
+with coefficients in $\Ccc$ and with $H$ the Galois group of \eqref{eq0}.
+The polynomial $F_{n,H}(x,T)$ is universal in the sense that for any subgroup $H$ of $PGL(2,\Ccc)$, there is essentially one such (see the statement of theorem \ref{you}).
+Our motivation for studying only those Riccati equations which have algebraic solutions of degree $\geqslant4$ is that our main technique of classification uses the cross-ratio.
+Indeed the cross-ratio of any four solutions of a Riccati equation is constant.
+On the other hand we give an example of a degree $3$ irreducible polynomial equation satisfied by certain weight $2$ modular forms for the subgroup $\Gamma(2)= \{M \in SL(2,\Z), M= \Id\mod 2\}$ of $SL(2,\Z)$, whose roots satisfy a same Riccati equation on the differential field $\left(\C(E_2,E_4,E_6),\dfrac{d}{d\tau}\right)$ with $E_i$ the Eisenstein series of weight $i$ respectively.
+These solutions are related to a Darboux-Halphen system.
+Finally our interest is the following problem: for which "potential" $q\in\C(\wp,\wp^\prime)$ does the Riccati equation $\dfrac{dY}{dz}+Y^2=q$ admit algebraic solutions over the differential field $\C(\wp,\wp^\prime)$, $\wp$ being the classical Weirstra§ elliptic function?
+In this problem, our approach will be through Darboux polynomials and invariant theory.
+We find that one of the conditions that the minimal polynomial $\Phi(x)$ of $u$ must satisfy is $\tau_4(\Phi)(x)=0$, with $\tau_4(\Phi)(x)$ the fourth transvectant of $\Phi(x)$.